C'mon and Love Me: Background

 The lyrics are a playful narrative portraying a Don Juan who takes the unique tack of offering himself up to his romantic prey: "Baby, baby don't you hesitate/'Cause I just can't wait/Lady, won't you take me down to my knees/You can do what you please/C'mon and Love Me."

 Reception

-"C'mon and Love Me" underperformed on the singles listings and did not chart.
+"C'mon and Love Me" did not chart upon release.
 Nevertheless, it became a favorite in concert and a regular part of Kiss' 1970s performances.

-It has retained a cult following among the ensemble's fans and was later covered by Skid Row (this rendition can be found on B-Side Ourselves).
+The song was later covered by Skid Row (this rendition can be found on B-Side Ourselves).

 Cash Box said that "with ingenious lyrics, written from the sleazier side of being a rock star, Paul Stanley has written a blazing, high-energy rocker that illustrates why this group enjoys the fanatic, dedicated coterie it does."

 Appearances

 The song has appeared on the following Kiss issues: